cloudflare/cloudflare-docs/products/registrar/src/content/faq.md

 Once successful, you will receive an email from Cloudflare and be able to manage the domain in the dashboard under **Overview** of that site.

-## Why am I not allowed to transfer my domain?
+### Why am I not allowed to transfer my domain?

 ICANN prohibits domain transfers within 60 days of a change to the WHOIS data or registrar of a domain.
 If you modified your contact information, transferred registrars, or registered your domain in the last 60 days, Cloudflare will be unable to process your transfer immediately.

 You can leave the domain **In Progress** and Cloudflare will attempt to process the transfer until the 60-day window passes.

-## Why am I not able to start a transfer?
+### Why am I not able to start a transfer?

 If you have an <a href='https://support.cloudflare.com/hc/articles/203471284#h_1l0KGygoBX9QYjNrhAcHjg'>unverified email address</a>, you might experience issues when initiating a domain transfer.

-## What happens if I enter the wrong auth code?
+### What happens if I enter the wrong auth code?

 If you enter an incorrect auth code (also referred to as authentication code or authorization code), return to the **Domain Registration** page or the **Overview** for your site.
 You can use the available input field to reenter your authentication code.

 ---

+## Domain registrations

-## Can I register a premium domain?
+### Can I register a premium domain?

 Cloudflare does not currently support premium domains.
 Some registries designate a domain name as “premium” and charge higher wholesale rates for these domains.

-## My domain’s registration was not extended by one year after transferring to Cloudflare
+### My domain’s registration was not extended by one year after transferring to Cloudflare

 When you transfer your domain to Cloudflare, the registry will extend your registration by one year.
 However, in one specific circumstance your transfer could result in you keeping your original expiration date.